 1.1 This application seeks planning permission for a mixed use development comprising a total of 105 residential units and 1600m2 of commercial floor space at the former Kingspan Works on Charlestown Road, Glossop.
-The application is in outline with all matters reserved, however, significant details are provided in terms of the form, scale and nature of the development which have been carefully developed through discussions with the Council in order to create a high quality scheme which will deliver significant economic and environmental benefits to the area.
+The application is in outline with layout to be considered at this stage as well as the principle of development.
+The application is supported by significant detail in terms of the form, scale and nature of the development which have been carefully developed through discussions with the Council in order to create a high quality scheme which will deliver significant economic and environmental benefits to the area.
 The mix of uses, including residential, has been developed in response to identified issues relating to industrial sites and the need to find viable uses for them for the benefit of the local area.
 This Statement assesses the proposals in light of the current policy position and confirms the strong policy basis for granting planning permission.